 1. Can I stay in my home long-term?

-The first thing you should think about are the practicalities of staying put.
-No matter how attached to your home you are, or how much you love your neighbourhood, if it’s not practical to stay there, it probably makes sense to downsize.
+The first thing you should think about is the practicalities of staying put.
+No matter how attached you are to your home, or how much you love your neighbourhood, if it’s not practical to stay there, it probably makes sense to downsize.

-To find out more about age-proofing your home, you may want to read this article by Consumer Report.
+To find out more about age-proofing your home, you may find it helpful to read this article from Consumer Report.

-2. Can I keep up the home maintenance and repairs?
+2. Can I keep up with home maintenance and repairs?

-Another thing to think about is whether you can – or want to – continue doing necessary home maintenance tasks.
-If you have a big garden that needs regular mowing and maintenance, or a driveway that needs to be cleared of snow and ice in the winter, staying there may not be practical.
+Another thing to consider is whether you can – or want to – continue doing necessary home maintenance tasks.
+If you have a big garden that needs regular mowing or a driveway that needs to be cleared of snow and ice in the winter, staying there may not be practical.

 It’s worth mentioning that you can, of course, pay people to maintain your home and garden, but these are costs that should be considered.